 Pro Tip: When you first approach an influencer, be sure to do a thorough research on their channels, who their audience is, and most importantly how the partnership could create a win-win situation for both parties.

 As influencer marketing started to become more popular, the biggest challenge brands ran into was finding the right influencers and managing the relationships.
-Here are three influencer marketing tools you can use to overcome the challenge:
+Here are three influencer marketing tools you can use to overcome the challenge of how to find brand influencers:

 1. Famebit – YouTube’s branded content platform to connect brands with creators.
 This is a marketplace that you can easily find partnerships that matter to you, and payments for each campaign are once off.